The minimal resolution property for points on general curves: Introduction

-for all $i\geq 0$, see \cite{Mus}, \cite{FMP}.
-Since the differences $b_{i,u}(\Gamma)-b_{i+1,u}(\Gamma)$ are explicitly determined by the Hilbert polynomial of $X$, the Minimal Resolution Conjecture for $X$, if true, determines entirely the Betti diagram of $\Gamma$ and it implies that the Betti numbers of $\Gamma$ are as small as the geometry (that is, the Hilbert polynomial) of $X$ allows.
+for all $\gamma\geq \P_X\bigl(\mathrm{reg}(X)\bigr)$ as described above and for all $i\geq 0$, see \cite{Mus}, \cite{FMP}.
+Since the differences $b_{i,u}(\Gamma)-b_{i+1,u}(\Gamma)$ are explicitly determined by the Hilbert polynomial of $X$, the Minimal Resolution property for $X$ determines entirely the Betti diagram of $\Gamma$ and it implies that the Betti numbers of $\Gamma$ are as small as the geometry (that is, the Hilbert polynomial) of $X$ allows.

 3pt